Jean-Baptiste-Lasselle/o--the-importance-of-being-earnest/README.md

-This pattern is infrastructure as code, so yes, command line changing state is against infratstructure adressed as code, but now that it is explained, there you have the why.
+This pattern is called "infrastructure as code", so yes, command line changing state is against infratstructure adressed as code, but now that it is explained, there you have the why.

+And because I want my words to convey my thoughts, I don't say "Infrastructure As Code", but "Infrastructure Adressed As Code".
+IAAC. not IaC.
+See https://github.com/pegasus-io/ever-better-iaac